Mountain Dew: Packaging

-"Mountain Dew" was originally Southern and/or Scots-Irish slang for moonshine (i.e., homemade whiskey or poitín), as referenced in the Irish folk song "The Rare Old Mountain Dew", dating from 1882.
+"Mountain Dew" was originally Southern and/or Scots-Irish slang for moonshine (i.e., homemade whiskey or poitín), a reference from the 1882 Irish folk song "The Rare Old Mountain Dew".
 Using it as the name for the soda was originally suggested by Carl E. Retzke at an Owens-Illinois Inc. meeting in Toledo, Ohio, and was first trademarked by Ally and Barney Hartman in the 1940s.
 Early bottles and signage carried the reference forward by showing a cartoon-stylized hillbilly.
 The first sketches of the original Mountain Dew bottle labels were devised in 1948 by John Brichetto, and the representation on product packaging has changed at multiple points in the history of the beverage.

 Logo

 Two sides of an early Mountain Dew bottle using the "Hillbilly" design.
 These returnable bottles could be found in stores and vending machines until the late 1980s.

 The Mountain Dew logo used from 1969 to 1996 was also used on Mountain Dew Throwback when it was introduced in 2009 and was later used on special glass bottles of the drink.